 A similar approach we can do for JabberIqRegister processor.
 It can always send message to offline user which got created and this will be delivered to user after first connection and will work as a welcome message.

 %kobit What do you think about this approach?

-#17 Updated by Andrzej Wójcik about 1 month ago
+#17 Updated by Andrzej Wójcik 3 months ago

 - Status changed from Feedback to In QA